woocommerce/qit-documentation/docs/advanced-usage/scripting.md

     exit 1
 fi

-# When QIT is run for the first time, it will prompt for onboarding.
-This will disable that prompt.
+# When QIT is run for the first time, it will prompt for onboarding. this will disable that prompt.
 export QIT_DISABLE_ONBOARDING=yes

 # If QIT_BINARY is not set, default to ./vendor/bin/qit